jimpames/AREA-51-config-ini-files-for-n2nhu-universal-game-engine/README.md

 use the universal installers

-supports local stable diffusion to generate real ttime graphics
+supports local stable diffusion to generate real time graphics

 coming soon: